alleetanner/biopython/site-build/content/_index.md

 - accessing many online databases such as NCBI,
 - running tools like Blast directly,
 - and support for performing alignments, for downstream tasks such as phylogenetic inference.

- It will focus on Biopython as a tool to do your job and less on the specifics of bioinformatics as a research field.

 {{< admonition type="example" title="Session goals" open=true >}}
 By the end of this workshop, you will have